The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 It’s a decision that will affect a homeowner for years to come and could be the difference in literally thousands of dollars of interest cost.

 Here we will review the compelling reasons why the variable rate will make sense for some at this specific point in history.
 In contrast, a fixed rate, and more specifically – what type of fixed rate – might make sense given your unique situation and risk profile.
-While protecting against higher interest rate risk is a central focus of this article, the other main focus is positioning your mortgage to take advantage of lower rates once they decline.

-We will review the mortgage qualification questions you can ask yourself to determine your best answer
+We will review the mortgage qualification questions you can ask yourself to determine your best answer.

 Variable or fixed mortgage in 2024?
 Which is right for you?